geekgirljoy/MrGoodBot/README.md

 # Troubleshooting

-* If you are having trouble on windows make sure to add:
+* If you are having trouble on windows make sure to add thwe following to your php.ini file:

 ```
 extension=php_com_dotnet

 ```

-To your php.ini file.

 * You may need to grant "full control" permissions to all files and subfolders for users accessing the MrGoodBot folder.